-Yes, our suppliers

-Yes, our customers

-Yes, other partners in the value chain
+Yes, our suppliers Yes, our customers Yes, other partners in the value chain

-Please give details of methods of engagement, your strategy for prioritizing engagement and measures of success assistance, particularly with first responders.
-We also follow up with outreach by our supplier relationship managers and through the EICC and CDP to provide support via shared best practices in measurement and reduction opportunities.
-Actual methods of engagement are CDP's standard webinars, and Cisco meetings via Cisco WebEx and Cisco TelePresence.
+Please give details of methods of engagement, your strategy for prioritizing engagements and measures of success

-Methods of engagement

 SUPPLIERS: We work with our suppliers through CDP's Supply Chain program.
-We initiate contact directly with our key (manufacturing, component, and logistic) suppliers each year via a letter from our procurement executive.
-The sustainability function follows up after CDP sends its Supply Chain initiative invitations with
+Every year we contact our key (manufacturing, component, and logistic) suppliers via a letter from our Supply Chain Senior Vice President.
+Cisco supplier relationship managers also engage with suppliers through the EICC and CDP to share best practices in measurement and reduction opportunities.
+We use CDP's standard webinars, and direct meetings with Cisco.
+We categorize suppliers to identify "hot spots" for funding and socializing GHG reduction initiatives.
+Our approach is customized based on the needs of the supplier.
+For example, high spend suppliers with high GHG emissions allocations might be prioritized for engagement on data quality, while a consistently low-scoring supplier might be prioritized for participation in Action Exchange regardless of spend.

-CUSTOMERS: Engagement with our customers on sustainability in general, and energy/GHG emissions in particular, has increased significantly in the last year.
-We meet with customers via WebEx or in more detail in one of our Executive Briefing Centers (EBC).
-Our EBCs are equipped with Cisco TelePresence so Cisco experts anywhere in the world can present to customers located anywhere in the world.
-Customers are approaching Cisco through our account teams for presentations on Cisco's environmental strategy and products/solutions that can help customers be more sustainable by reducing GHG emissions or improving energy efficiency.
-We respond to thousands of customer inquiries about our environmental sustainability programs and commitments as part of RFI and RFP processes.
+CUSTOMERS: Customers approach Cisco through our account teams for presentations on Cisco's environmental strategy and products/solutions that can help customers be more sustainable by reducing GHG emissions or improving energy efficiency.
+We respond to thousands of customer inquiries annually about our environmental sustainability programs and commitments as part of RFI and RFP processes.
+Customer feedback is also analyzed to identify opportunities for improvement in Cisco's impact on their carbon footprint, such as implementing Cisco Energy Manager solution in a customer data center, or creation of special multi-packs of high volume products to avoid logistics & packaging emissions.

-PARTNERS: Our partners approach us similarly to our customers.
-The motivation of our partners is to develop their own go-to-market strategies based on sustainability in general, and energy/GHG emissions in particular.
+PARTNERS: The motivation of our partners is to develop their own go-to-market strategies based on sustainability, particularly energy/GHG emissions.

-Strategy for prioritizing engagements

 We respond to all requests for engagement by our suppliers, customers, and partners.
-Every supplier, customer and partner is important and every company's participation in the process is needed to address climate change.
-Every year we engage with our key suppliers on their sustainability performance as part of the regular business reviews.
-A strong score is required to retain their status as key suppliers
+Every year we engage with key suppliers on their sustainability performance as part of the regular business reviews.
+A strong score is required to retain their status as key suppliers.
 Even as interest and engagement continues to increase, particularly for partners and customers, attacking energy consumption and GHG emissions is not yet a well-bounded problem.
-We think the best approach to moving the needle is a lot of "at bats" (to use a U.S. baseball analogy).
-It is also important to realize the details of engagement leading to action can vary by customer type, geography, company culture, and industry vertical.
-We have not yet reached saturation on the engagement learning curve and likely won't for at least five years.
+Also, the details of engagement leading to action can vary by customer type, geography, company culture, and industry vertical.
 Our manufacturing organization has functions dedicated to managing our business relationships with the various categories of suppliers.
-We prioritize our deeper engagement based on supplier spend and preferred status (which is related to spend and often technology).
-Although we communicate with all suppliers, our influence to affect large changes in behavior is related to our spend and the quality of our business relationship.
+We prioritize our deeper engagement based on supplier spend and preferred status (which is related to spend and technology).
+Although we communicate with all suppliers, we are better able to affect large changes in behavior in proportion to our spend and the quality of our business relationship.
 Using this criteria, we prioritized component suppliers, EMS providers, and transport companies in our initial engagement.

-Our account teams (and partners) are responsible for managing the customer interface and engagement.
-We are, of course, aware of customer spend in our engagements, but we've found significant benefits to engaging and sharing perspectives with any customer interested in improving their sustainability practices.
-Prioritization is FIFO and we welcome engagement across our customer and partner base.
+Our account teams and partners are responsible for managing the customer interface and engagement.
+We are aware of customer spend in our engagements, but we've found significant benefits to engaging and sharing perspectives with any customer interested in improving their sustainability practices.

-Measures of success
+Measures of success: